isu-graphicsgroup/website-repo/README.md

 Talks at the graphics working group

+- **30 Nov.
+2018**:
+**Presenter**: Miranda Tilton
+**Title**: "CoNNOR: Convolutional Neural Network for Outsole Recognition"
+**Abstract**: A convolutional neural network (CNN) is a tool for deep learning that uses hierarchical networks of hidden layers to learn patterns in a set of training images and detect the presence of similar features in new images.
+Shoe outsoles are well-suited to classification with CNNs as they often contain distinct and well-defined shapes, such as circles and quadrilaterals, as well as text and textures.
+Automatic classification of outsole features can be used to identify the make and model of a shoe, speed up database searches, or determine the relative frequency of a particular outsole or set of features within specific populations.
+This talk will give an overview of how CNNs classify images, explain how pre-trained CNNs can improve performance on new classification tasks, and discuss the challenges of applying these techniques to approximately 2,000 images of shoe outsoles of various types, brands, and sizes.

 - **16 Nov.
 2018**:
 **Presenter**: Sam Tyner
 **Title**: "A survey of US Federal Government data sources"